For ye were sometimes darkness, but now are ye light in the Lord:

 This revelation of His mercy and longsuffering, enduring my rebellion for so long – this put the fear of the Lord in me.

 For a period of some months, every night was spent crying out to Him for deliverance and repenting.
-I had previously been making plans in my mind to head straight into a very debaucherous life after completing school; but this had suddenly changed.
-My eyes were opened to the undeniable fact that akthough I was quickly about to dive into a life of such darkness that I would likely not be willing to turn from it, yet He still was holding out His mighty hand, waiting for me to humble myself so that He might lift me from the mire before it consumed me.
+I had previously been making plans in my mind to head straight into a very debaucherous life after completing high school; but this had suddenly changed.
+My eyes were opened to th fact that although I had been about to dive into a life of such darkness that I would likely not be willing to turn from it, yet He had still held out His mighty hand, waiting for me to humble myself so that He might lift me from the mire before it consumed me.
 The powers of darkness in my own life began to be exposed to me, as well as my absolute powerlessness to overcome them or resist their will by my own will.
 I had once openly invited demonic power into my life to help me get away with more in secret; but it had slowly begun taking over my own will beneath the surface of my facade.
-No sooner was I now showing signs of turning to Jesus, than the enemy began very directly attacking me.
-A spirit once came to kill me in a hotel room on a school band trip, after I had by God’s grace resisted a number of temptations the previous day.
+As as I began turning to Christ, the enemy began very directly attacking me.
+A spirit once came to kill me in a hotel room on a school band trip, after I had resisted a number of temptations the previous day.
 I awoke levitating inches from the ceiling, sensing absolute hatred in the air.
 The voice of the Lord spoke to me as though from within me, “Greater is He that is in you than He that is in the world…” I spoke the only word I could get out of my mouth, “STOP” – and it ended.
 Many other times, I was paralyzed, choked, and physically beaten by demons at night; spirits would come to seduce me and try to pull me out of my body.
 I began to rebuke them in Jesus name, and they always stopped.
 But I knew I wasn’t being fully delivered of their influence yet; and once while reading James chapter 4, it was as though God was asking, “WHY do you want deliverance?”
 The words, “You ask, and do not receive, because you ask wrongly, in order that you may spend on your lusts” – these words shocked me in the context of this question.
-I had taken David’s words in Psalm 51, “Then I will teach transgressors Your ways,” and I had made it about how good I would look, being the ‘spiritual’ one whom others would look up to.
+I had taken David’s words in Psalm 51, “Then I will teach transgressors Your ways,” and I had made it about how good I would look before others, being the ‘spiritual’ one whom others would look up to.
 But that was not the purpose of David’s prayer!
 The Lord does not deliver men with the intent of making them whitewashed tombs full of dead men’s bones!
-The ultimate “lusts” that I would spend my freedom upon in this case were the praises of men.
-This desire had to go.
+The ultimate lusts that I would spend my freedom upon in my mind were the praises of men.
+This idolatry had to go.
 True repentance is not self-seeking.
 My lack of true and full deliverance was a symptom of my double-mindedness in the purposes of God.
 He requires truth in the innermost parts (Ps 51:6).

 Ye adulterers and adulteresses, know ye not that the friendship of the world is enmity with God?
 Whosoever therefore will be a friend of the world is the enemy of God.
 Do ye think that the scripture saith in vain, “The spirit that dwelleth in us lusteth to envy?”
 But he giveth more grace.